communitybridge/easycla/docs/CLA-Troubleshooting.md

 If the issue persists, try using an incognito browser window.

-## CLA Manager Does Not Receive Email Notifications
+## CCLA Manager Does Not Receive Email Notifications

-The CLA manager does not receive email notifications.
+The CCLA manager does not receive email notifications.

-**Solution**:
+**Solution:**

 Go to GitHub and make sure your company has an email address.